WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 )
 ```

 How does this help?
-Well, it removes the problem of bloated names such as “xxxx-lg” and also works when applied to “medium” when previously “extra-medium” made no sense whatsoever.
+Well, it removes the problem of bloated names, such as “extra-extra-extra-large”, and also works when applied to “medium” when previously, “extra-medium” made no sense whatsoever.

 This compatibility across small, medium and large names also means it fares a little better when scaled up: